-This Policy applies to all University employees (regardless of status), students, volunteers and contractors as well as to all other members of the University community.
-This Policy applies to all information collected, stored or used by or on behalf of any operational unit, department and person within the University community in connection with University operations.
+This Policy applies to all University faculty, staff, and students, volunteers, and contractors as well as to all other members of the University community.
+This Policy applies to all information collected, stored, or used by or on behalf of any operational unit, department, and person within the University community in connection with university operations.
 In the event that any particular information is governed by more specific requirements under other University policies or procedures, the more specific requirements shall take precedence over this Policy to the extent there is any conflict.